Java

 not supported

 You can use a dynamic number of parameters through the notation (...), for example, CREATE JAVA SCALAR SCRIPT my_script (...).
-The parameters can then be accessed through an index, ctx.getString(0) for the first parameter.
-The number of parameters and their data types, which are both determined during the call of the script, are part of the metadata.
+The parameters can then be accessed through an index where ctx.getString(0) is the first parameter.

 Metadata

-You can access the following metadata through the object ExaMetadata.
+You can access the following metadata through the object ExaMetadata:

 Metadata Description